Polyadic encryption: Example

 The recepient obtains the set of signals with amplitudes (\ref{bl}) as polyadic integers

-To obtain the values of three variables $\left( a,b,m\right) $, one needs 3 equations, i.e. 3 total amplitues with different arbitrary polyadic powers $\ell=\ell_{1},\ell_{2},\ell_{3}\in\mathbb{N}$.
-Because the general solution is too cumbersome, we choose the first 3 consequent polyadic powers $\ell=1,2,3$, while any three natural numbers are possible to increase the security.
+To obtain the values of three variables $\left( a,b,m\right) $, one needs three equations, i.e., three total amplitudes with different arbitrary polyadic powers $\ell=\ell_{1},\ell_{2},\ell_{3}\in\mathbb{N}$.
+Because the general solution is too cumbersome, we choose the first three consequent polyadic powers $\ell=1,2,3$, while any three natural numbers are possible to increase the security.
 This gives the following system of quadratic equations

 The general solution of the system is